 How much is the power consumption of 200Mbps Powerline on a 230-volt power supply?

-Powerline has a power consumption of 4.5 watts when in use.
+Powerline has a power consumption of 4.5 watts.

 Can I use Powerline Adapters to connect computers located in different floors of the building?

 Yes, as long as the electric wires are connected and do not exceed 200 meters.